aadamsx/meteor-up/README.md

 ### Access Logs

-    mup logs -f
+    mupc logs -f

-Mup can tail logs from the server and supports all the options of `tail`.
+Mupc can tail logs from the server and supports all the options of `tail`.

 ### Reconfiguring & Restarting